prodiax/Swift-Tracking/README.md

 ### 4. Navigation Title Tracking

-The SDK automatically captures navigation titles and uses them as the `page_title` in events:
+The SDK provides comprehensive navigation title tracking capabilities that automatically capture navigation titles and use them as the `page_title` in events.
+This ensures that your tracking data shows meaningful screen names instead of generic view controller names.

+#### Manual Navigation Title Tracking

 ```swift
 struct DetailView: View {